Before vacuum cleaners, folks had to sweep their carpets and floors with a broom and dustpan.

 Often times, a lawn vac will also mulch the collected debris into tiny particles, allowing you to pick up more leaves before you need to empty the bag.

-These units won’t mulch or pulverize what they suck up, but the collection bags are normally very large, so you’ll be able to clean up a pretty large area before stopping to empty the bag.
+The more powerful litter vacs and multi-purpose vacs may not mulch or pulverize what they suck up, but the collection bags are normally very large so can clean up larger areas before having to stop and empty the bag.

 Lawn & litter vacs are perfect for sucking up all the fallen leaves and debris strewn across your lawn.
 However, they cannot handle or mulch large twigs and branches.